queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 __1 Mg = 1,000 kg = 2,204 lbs.__

 This will be rounded to the nearest 0.5 mg (500 kg).
-When calculating cargo capacity, we suggest using this as a guideline to estimate cargo capacity rather than getting bogged-down in specific calculations.
+When calculating cargo capacity, we suggest using this as a guideline to estimate cargo capacity rather than getting bogged down in specific calculations.
 For points of reference, a small hatchback car weighs just over 1 Mg while the largest tanker ships in the world have a capacity of over 200,000 Mg.